 A foodie haven and the end of the Wild Atlantic Way, Kinsale is a bolthole for Ireland’s most culinary-minded and its pretty harbour with mystical sea views is an idyllic place for an adventure.
 Follow a jaw-dropping coastal route through southwest Ireland as you learn of pirate invasions, famine and conflict.
 A visit to 17th century star-shaped Charles Fort or a sunset stroll along a waterside walkway is a perfect end to your day’s touring.
 (B)

 Day 6 – Kayaking West Cork

 Meet an expert kayak instructor to explore the tranquil waters of Kenmare Bay, paddling alongside hidden coves and beaches in the remote peninsulas of West Cork.
 Keep an eye out for the wildlife that frequents these waters while your guide regales you with tales of conquests, wine smugglers and battles of old.
 On your final evening, enjoy some of Ireland’s best sea food at a restaurant over looking the magical harbour.
-(B)
+(B,G)

 Day 7 – Departure

 Today, say goodbye to the wilds of southwest Ireland and the southern expanses of the Wild Atlantic Way.
 From here, you may head straight to the airport or link it to our Ireland’s Ancient East itinerary.
 We will provide interesting stops such as ancient ruins, charming towns and breathtaking vistas along the way.
 (B)100% satisfaction guarantee - We beleive our tours are world class.
 To back that up, we are the only Irish travel company to offer a no strings attached, 100% satisfaction guarantee